All Episodes

 The first thing they think of is Cheney.

-Then they think of the Iraq war.
+Then they think of the Iraq War.

-Then they think of Darth Vader, then they think of George W. Bush, and they literally start pounding their heads into the nearest available hard surface.
+And they literally start pounding their heads into the nearest available hard surface.

-And here is Barack Hussein Obama, devout Christian who did not go to church on Palm Sunday because he was in Palm City, playing golf with a member of the Board of Directors of Halliburton.
+And here is Barack Hussein Obama, devout Christian who did not go to church on Palm Sunday because he was in Palm City, playing golf with a member of the board of directors of Halliburton.

 Where is the outrage?